ProvidersRobert E. Harley, MD

 Although anyone can have obstructive sleep apnea (OSA), it is more common in obese men over 40 years old.
 The three factors which are most suggestive of OSA are: loud snoring disruptive to others, labored and obstructive breathing witnessed by others, and excessive daytime sleepiness.

-While a patient's physical features and sleeping pattern raise the possibility of OSA, a formal sleep study in a lab or hospital is required to confirm the presence and severity of OSA.
+While a patient's physical features and sleeping pattern raise the possibility of OSA, a formal sleep study is required to confirm the presence and severity of OSA.
+If sleep apnea is suspected, a home study will be scheduled.

 WHY DOES OSA REQUIRE TREATMENT?

 One common problem associated with OSA is heroic snoring which is extremely disruptive to bed partners and others.
 Admittedly, this snoring is more of a social problem than a medical problem.

 Because OSA disrupts the quality of your sleep, another potential problem is sleep deprivation and excessive daytime sleepiness.
 For example, you may feel tired every morning, experience frequent fatigue, have difficulty concentrating or even doze off at inappropriate times.

 The third reason OSA warrants treatment is its potential contribution to high blood pressure and other cardiovascular problems.
 While studies have well established that OSA is one of many risk factors for high blood pressure, we still cannot quantify how much risk it is for any one person.